On the slopes, a struggle for Black skiers’ Olympic dreams

 There are, in fact, some people of color competing in ski events at the Beijing Olympics.
 They are from African and Caribbean nations — Ghana, Nigeria, Eritrea, Jamaica.
 Haiti sent skier Richardson Viano to China as its first winter Olympian ever.

-Jean-Pierre Roy, president of the Haiti Ski Federation, who was on hand Sunday to watch Viano ski in the giant slalom at the National Alpine Ski Center in Yanqing.
-Roy skied in six World Championships but said Haitians’ interest in the sport has taken off with Viano’s pioneering participation.
+Jean-Pierre Roy, president of the Haiti Ski Federation, who was on hand Sunday to watch Viano ski in the giant slalom, skied in world championship races but said Haitians’ interest in the sport has taken off with Viano’s pioneering participation.

 “There have to be dreams,” he said.
 “Without dreams there is no progress.”